 - Departs from:

-- Free transport available from Z Station on Vivian Street 12:30pm or Porirua Train Station 12:45pm.
-Alternatively meet team at the Pauatahanui Wildlife Reserve off Paekakariki Hill Road at 1:15pm
+- Free transport available from Z Station on Vivian Street at 12:00pm or Porirua Train Station at 12:30pm.
+Alternatively, meet the team at the Pauatahanui Wildlife Reserve off Paekakariki Hill Road.

 - Departure time:

-The area around the inlet has been inhabited for at least the last 600 years and the area is rich with wahi tapu, archaeological sites, and historic places.
+The area around the inlet has been inhabited for at least the last 600 years, the area is rich with wahi tapu, archaeological sites and historic places.
 The inlet offers excellent bird and wildlife watching opportunities.
 Surrounded by urban development, the Pauatahanui Inlet is threatened by siltation, pollution, enrichment with nutrients, road development and depletion of fish stocks.

 We provide: an experienced team leader, tools, gloves, health and safety management and training.
-Free transport from Wellington Z station and Porirua train station - get in touch for departure times.
+Free transport from Wellington Z station on Vivian St and Porirua train station - get in touch for departure times.

 What to wear/bring: gumboots, long sleeves and pants, a hat/beanie, waterproof jacket, water bottle and food.